alexeev-prog/hermes_langlib/README.md

     <img src="https://img.shields.io/pypi/wheel/babel_langlib?style=for-the-badge">
 </p>

-Babel LangLib - a fast and productive python library for translating, localizing and internationalizing your applications.
+Hermes LangLib - a fast and productive python library for translating, localizing and internationalizing your applications.
 The library is aimed at high speed and stability; it can be used in highly loaded projects.

 ## Check Other My Projects